INVASIVE PLANTS REMOVAL FUNDING AVAILABLE

 Warren and Clarke Counties: Jeff Barr: Strasburg Service Center; email@example.com; 540-465-2424 x108

-As part of this program the PRISM and the NRCS will make available to landowners a partial list of potential contractors who provide services related to invasive plant removal and restoration of native species.
-If you are qualified to do this work, have relevant experience and references, are properly certified, and would like to be added to the list, please forward your information to firstname.lastname@example.org.
-The PRISM will be offering a contractor training session on identifying and treating invasive plants between now and the end of the year.
+As part of this program, the PRISM and the NRCS will provide landowners with a list of potential contractors who provide services related to invasive plant removal and control and restoration of native species.
+If you are a contractor who is qualified to do this work, have relevant experience and references, are properly certified as a pesticide applicator, and would like to be added to the list, please forward your information to firstname.lastname@example.org.

 THE BLUE RIDGE PRISM

 The Blue Ridge PRISM is a collaboration of private landowners, conservation organizations, federal agencies, state agencies, local government entities, and companies involved with treating invasive plants.
 Its mission is to reduce the impact of nonnative, invasive plants in our 2.8-million acre, 10-county region.
 The Blue Ridge PRISM is a project of the Shenandoah National Park Trust, which is a 501c3 nonprofit and the fiscal sponsor of the Blue Ridge PRISM.

 Membership is free and participation is open to the public.
 We invite you to attend our quarterly meetings, which are usually held in January, April, July, and October.
 Locations vary.
 You are welcome to attend meetings to ask questions and gain a better understanding of the RCPP funding opportunity.
 See our website for exact dates and locations of our quarterly meetings and other pertinent information sessions.